pydata/xarray/doc/user-guide/hierarchical-data.rst

     bart.relative_to(lisa)

-You can use this filepath feature to build a nested tree from a dictionary of filesystem-like paths and corresponding ``xarray.Dataset`` objects in a single step.
+You can use this filepath feature to build a nested tree from a dictionary of filesystem-like paths and corresponding :py:class:`~xarray.Dataset` objects in a single step.
-If we have a dictionary where each key is a valid path, and each value is either valid data or ``None``, we can construct a complex tree quickly using the alternative constructor :py:meth:`DataTree.from_dict()`:
+If we have a dictionary where each key is a valid path, and each value is either valid data or ``None``, we can construct a complex tree quickly using the alternative constructor :py:meth:`~xarray.DataTree.from_dict()`:

 .. ipython:: python